-The Office of Sustainability provides centralized coordination, encouragement, and accountability to foster environmental stewardship in the Holy Cross community.
+The Office of Sustainability provides centralized coordination, encouragement, and accountability to foster a campus culture that "cares for our common home."

 In 2007, Holy Cross embarked on a journey to bring its carbon emissions from 23,056 metric tons of carbon dioxide equivalent (MTCDE) down to net zero.
 We support this effort by strategically coordinating campuswide practices, policies, and initiatives.
 We track the College’s progress by reporting our greenhouse gas inventory externally and internally.
 We partner with community members across campus to implement ideas that encourage lasting environmental stewardship.